-- This tutorial assumes that you are setting up application servers that will function as part of a three-tier architecture that includes both back-end MySQL database servers and front-end load balancer servers (e.g. HAProxy or aiCache) or services (e.g. Amazon Elastic Load Balancing (ELB) or RackSpace Cloud Load Balancers (CLB)).
+- This tutorial assumes that you are setting up application servers that will function as part of a three-tier architecture that includes both back-end MySQL database servers and front-end load balancer servers (e.g. HAProxy or aiCache) or services (e.g. Amazon Elastic Load Balancing (ELB)).
 For information on setting up your database servers, see Database Manager for MySQL (RightLink 10) - Tutorial.

 - A deployment into which you are going to add the server.
 See Create a New Deployment.

 - You must have a Chef Server or use Hosted Chef to use this ServerTemplate.

 - You must upload the rs-application_php and other required cookbooks to your Chef Server.

 This tutorial describes the steps for launching one or more application servers in the cloud.